tervor/InsightsCannedDemo64/Guide.md

 Scrolling down the screen, you should be able to download the playbook.

-Like in the previous step, we need to log into the tower machine in order to run the Ansible Playbook.
+Like in the previous step, we need to log into the tower machine in order to run the Ansible Playbook or simply apply it from the Satellite 6.4 UI.
+I will explain the first option, as the second one is simply clicking on "Run Playbook" button.

 If not already there, login to your client VM, first SSH into your workstation node at workstation-*GUID*.rhpds.opentlc.com as the lab-user.
 An ssh key is already in the home directory of your laptop, which should allow you to login without a password.
 Should a password be required, use "**r3dh4t1!**" as your password.

 > * **[lab-user@localhost ~]$ ssh workstation-GUID.rhpds.opentlc.com**
 > * **[lab-user@workstation-GUID ~]$ sudo -i**